PUBLIC HEALTH SERVICE

 - Deaths under investigation

-In 2009, no cases were added to either category I or II (confirmed CJD).
+Since this case is not yet “official,” no cases were added to either category I or II (confirmed CJD) in 2011.
 Therefore the total number of deaths in the cohort attributable to CJD remains 28, including 13 in category I (neuropathologically confirmed) and 15 in category II (clinically confirmed).
 All deaths confirmed as CJD received at least some of their hGH treatment prior to 1977, when Dr. Parlow’s laboratory began producing hGH for the National Hormone and Pituitary Program.
-No deaths were added to categories I or II since the 2008 meeting of the Committee.

 The number of cases regarded as “clinically suspicious—insufficient information to confirm” (category III) remains 4.
 Cases are placed in category III when there is a difference of opinion among members of the Neurologic Review Group (NRG) about the likelihood of CJD, and no further clinical information is likely to become available.